2020 Retail Trends: What is in Store?

 In this context, the popularity of edge retail solutions like pop-up shops and specialty kiosks will increase in 2020.
 Intended to catch the shopper’s eye, these offerings give people a fun new way to access products.
 At the same time, the businesses enjoy flexibility, low startup costs and digital analytics in a physical offering.

-As brands extend their presence in these new forms, improved analytics can provide key insight into what customers want and expect as well as help retailers identify loyal customers and ensure they receive the right mix of information.
+As brands extend their presence in these new forms, improved analytics can provide key insight into what omnichannel customers want and expect as well as help retailers identify loyal customers and ensure they receive the right mix of information.
 Begin by establishing a real connection with customers, then use the right tools and technologies to maintain it digitally.
-Edge retail is sure to be one of the elements bringing omni-channel retailing to life.
+Edge retail is sure to be one of the elements bringing omnichannel retailing to life.

 2. Retail Robots are Growing in Popularity

 The talent shortage and consumer demand for both lightning-quick service and always-stocked shelves continue to escalate the need for automation.
 Autonomous robots can man grocery store and warehouse aisles, identifying trip hazards and can clean those floors.
 They can scan and sort inventory, pinpoint ways to improve shelf layout, and lead workers to a particular shelf or bin, thereby automating tedious tasks, improving day-to-day operational efficiency, saving considerable time and freeing up employees for more value-added activities.
-But perhaps most importantly, robots can create smart stores that enhance the retail experience.
+But perhaps most importantly, robots can create smart stores that enhance the shopping experience.

 In 2019, we saw the rollout of nearly 500 multi-purpose robots from Badger Technologies in a grocery retail setting, automating hazard detection and improving in-store operations.
 This year, look out for additional deployments in other retail settings, shifting the conversation from “why is there a robot in this store?” to “of course there is a robot in my store.”